Onlynfk/django-react-chat/README.md

 ## Prerequisites

-Before using this script, ensure you have the following prerequisites installed on your system:

 - Python 3.9 or greater
-- Virtualenv (recommended for creating virtual environments) if not using Docker
+- Virtualenv (recommended for creating virtual environments) if using Docker
 - Django (installed in your project)